-Two disabling conditions (HIV/AIDS, autism spectrum disorders) that we report have so low prevalence rates among aged Medicare beneficiaries that rates would be censored for most of the 104 low prevalence geographic areas described above.
-In order to reduce the frequency of censoring for these lowest prevalence conditions, we combined low prevalence geographic areas together to form 10 geographic areas for these lowest prevalence conditions.
+One disabling conditions (HIV/AIDS,) that we report have so low prevalence rates among aged Medicare beneficiaries that rates would be censored for most of the 104 low prevalence geographic areas described above.
+To reduce the frequency of censoring for these lowest prevalence conditions, we combined low prevalence geographic areas together to form 10 geographic areas for these lowest prevalence conditions (see Figure 7).
 Spatial aggregation decisions were guided by the same goals discussed above with adjacency strictly required.
-All individual cities and towns that are grouped together for lowest prevalence conditions have the same value reported in community profiles.
+All individual cities and towns that are grouped together for the lowest prevalence conditions have the same value reported in community profiles.